juanmarceloespinosa/yotd/README.md

 1. [General Info](#general-info)

 YODA Of The Day

-A set of (not so) motivational quotes carefully curated by Master Yoda.
+It's a set of (not so) motivational quotes carefully curated by Master Yoda.
 An sample solution to quickly prepare a software developer in RESTful Services using .NET Core for the Backend and React + Redux on the Frontend.

 2. [Technologies](#technologies)